learllr/Graph-Project/README.md

-﻿

-Voici le site pour visualiser le langage md du read me : https://stackedit.io/app#
+Here is the site to view the md language of read me: https://stackedit.io/app#

-# Graphe (grille)
+# Graph (grid)

-Notre projet porte sur les graphes sous forme de grilles.
-Il a été réalisé dans le cadre de l'unité d'enseignement LIFAP6 de 2021-2022.

-## Organisation de l'archive

-**./ :** Contient le Makefile permettant de compiler le projet en créant deux exécutables contenus dans le dossier bin.
+Our project is on grid graphs.
+It was done as part of the 2021-2022 LIFAP6 teaching unit.

+## Archive Organization

+**. / :** Contains the Makefile to compile the project by creating two executables contained in the bin folder.

-**bin/ :** Contient les exécutables main et mainTest.
+**bin/ :** Contains the main and mainTest executables.

-**data/ :** Tous les fichiers (.txt) contenant les informations des graphes.
+**data/ :** All files (.txt) containing graph information.

-**obj/ :** Les fichiers objets (.o) : main.o, mainTest.o, Graphe.o.
+**obj/ :** Object files (.o): main. o, mainTest. o, Graph.o.

-**src/ :** Les fichiers sources .cpp et header .h : Graphe.cpp, Graphe.h, main.cpp, mainTest.cpp.
+**src/ :** Source files . cpp and header . h: Graphe.cpp, Graphe. h, main.cpp, mainTest.cpp.

-## Utilisation et Exécutables

-Pour compiler et créer les exécutables, on utilise la commande make dans le terminal Linux suivi de ./bin/nomExecutable depuis le dossier.

-Notre projet contient deux exécutables :

-- main : exécutable permettant de créer soit un graphe manuellement en choisissant la hauteur, la largeur ainsi que les altitudes de chaque sommet ou un graphe à partir d'un fichier.
-Il est ensuite possible de choisir le type de calcul de distance (2D ou 3D) et si l'on souhaite activer le mode bavard.
-Il faut ensuite choisir l'indice de départ et de destination pour l'algorithme A*.

-- mainTest : exécutable permettant de tester les fonctions de la classe Graphe.
+## Usage and Executables

+To compile and create executables, we use the make command in the Linux terminal followed by . /bin/ExecuteName from the folder.

+Our project contains two executables:

+- main: executable to create either a graph manually by choosing the height, width and altitudes of each peak or a graph from a file.
+It is then possible to choose the type of distance calculation (2D or 3D) and if you want to activate the chatd mode.
+You must then choose the departure and destination index for the A* algorithm.

+- mainTest: executable to test the functions of the graph class.

 ## Module

-- Sommet : type correspondant à un sommet d'un graphe.

-- Graphe : classe qui correspond à un graphe.
+- Top: type corresponding to a top of a graph.

+- Graph: class which corresponds to a graph.

-## Créateurs
+## Creators

-BEN JEMIA Boran (p1924945)
+BEN JEMIA Boran

-ROULLIER LEA (p1911736)
+LEA ROULLIER